Thor Heyerdahl: Background

-Based on this and other published documentation, Heyerdahl proposed that Azerbaijan was the site of an ancient advanced civilisation.
+Based on this and other published documentation, Heyerdahl proposed that Azerbaijan was the site of an ancient advanced civilization.
 He believed that natives migrated north through waterways to present-day Scandinavia using ingeniously constructed vessels made of skins that could be folded like cloth.
 When voyagers travelled upstream, they conveniently folded their skin boats and transported them on pack animals.

 Snorri Sturluson

 On Heyerdahl's visit to Baku in 1999, he lectured at the Academy of Sciences about the history of ancient Nordic Kings.
 He spoke of a notation made by Snorri Sturluson, a 13th-century historian-mythographer in Ynglinga Saga, which relates that "Odin (a Scandinavian god who was one of the kings) came to the North with his people from a country called Aser." (see also House of Ynglings and Mythological kings of Sweden).
 Heyerdahl accepted Snorri's story as literal truth, and believed that a chieftain led his people in a migration from the east, westward and northward through Saxony, to Fyn in Denmark, and eventually settling in Sweden.
 Heyerdahl claimed that the geographic location of the mythic Aser or Æsir matched the region of contemporary Azerbaijan – "east of the Caucasus mountains and the Black Sea".
 "We are no longer talking about mythology," Heyerdahl said, "but of the realities of geography and history.
 Azerbaijanis should be proud of their ancient culture.
 It is just as rich and ancient as that of China and Mesopotamia."

 In September 2000 Heyerdahl returned to Baku for the fourth time and visited the archaeological dig in the area of the Church of Kish.